Operation Riviresa: Background

-Preparations for the offensive began with the resumption of hostilities after peace talks failed following the LTTE attack on the Trincomalee naval base.
-The administration of President Chandrika Kumaratunga ordered active military operations against the LTTE following this attack.
-Planning and preparations for the operation were conducted by Major General (later General) Rohan Daluwatte who was overall Operations Commander, and under the purview of Lieutenant Colonel (later General) Anuruddha Ratwatte who was the deputy-minister of Defense.
+On the eve of Operation Riviresa, the Navy managed to maintain the Main Supply Route, despite significant sacrifices by naval personnel in the deep northern seas and in protecting the KKS harbor, the only gateway to the north.
+Preparations for the offensive began with the resumption of hostilities after peace talks failed, following the LTTE attack on the Trincomalee naval base.
+President Kumaratunga's administration ordered active military operations against the LTTE.
+Planning and preparations for the operation were conducted by Major General (later General) Rohan Daluwatte, the overall Operations Commander, under the purview of Lieutenant Colonel (later General) Anuruddha Ratwatte, who was the Deputy Minister of Defense.

 Planning for the operation started in June 1993 under the Command of Major General Gamunu Kulatunge, who directed Col. Lucky Rajasinghe to plan the operation, assisted by Col. Mohan Rockwood as a response to the assassination of President Ranasinghe Premadasa by the LTTE on 1 May 1993.
-Although the Sri Lanka Army was keen on launching an operation to capture Jaffna, the then Prime Minister, Ranil Wickramasinghe, was against the operation.
-As he was not sure about the armed forces capabilities to sustain the thrust and to prevent further alienating the Tamil population.

-The Tiger high-command, knowing that plans were afoot to capture the City of Jaffna, launched a pre-emptive strike on Sri Lanka Army and Navy positions in the Kilali area and tried to overrun their positions at Poonaryn on 11th November 1993.
-Though there were major losses at Poonaryn, the Sri Lankan Military fought back to retain the isolated military camp with some determined tactical battles at all levels (Commanded by Lt.
+The Tiger high-command, knowing that plans were ongoing to capture the city of Jaffna, launched a pre-emptive strike on Sri Lanka Army and Navy positions in the Kilali area and tried to overrun their positions at Poonaryn on 11 November 1993.
+Though there were major losses at Poonaryn, the Sri Lankan military fought back to hold the isolated military camp with some determined tactical battles at all levels (commanded by Lt.
 Colonel Ranjith De Silva).
-On the same night, 52 ‘Black Tigers’, elite commandos of LTTE tried to infiltrate Palaly airbase by sea to destroy the aircraft and was discovered and thwarted by 1st Field Engineer Regiment troops (Commanded by Lt.
-Colonel Lucky Rajasinghe SLE and Major Lakshman David SLE), killing 13 Black tigers.
-Rest of them Fell back to their bases.
-This left Palaly, Elephant Pass, Poonaryn and Kayts areas, leaving the rest of the area in Jaffna Peninsula to the Tigers.
-Since the main staging area for the attack was in Palaly, a small scale operation, code-named Operation Leap Forward (Planned and conducted by Major General Srilal Weerasooriya and Colonel Hiran Halangoda), was launched to expand the perimeter of the air base prior to Operation Riviresa expanding the holding area west of Karainagar.
-But it was thwarted by LTTEs counter operation code-named 'Tiger Leap'.
+On the same night, 52 ‘Black Tigers’, elite commandos of the LTTE tried to infiltrate Palaly airbase by sea to destroy the aircraft, and were discovered and intercepted by the 1st Field Engineer Regiment troops (Commanded by Lt.
+Colonel Lucky Rajasinghe SLE and Major Lakshman David SLE), killing 13 black tigers.
+The surviving Black Tigers retreated to their base.
+This resulted in Palaly, Elephant Pass, Poonaryn and Kayts being held by the Sri Lankan military, with the rest of the peninsula being held by the Tigers.
+Since the main staging area for the attack was in Palaly, a small scale operation, code-named Operation Leap Forward (planned and conducted by Major General Srilal Weerasooriya and Colonel Hiran Halangoda), was launched to expand the perimeter of the air base prior to Operation Riviresa expanding the holding area west of Karainagar.
+However, it was thwarted by LTTEs counter-attack, code-named Operation Tiger Leap.